msaeltzer/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to my homepage!
 I am a doctoral researcher in political science focusing on comparitive politics.
 My research revolves around the dimensions of political conflict.
 What issues matter for the public, political parties and their constituencies?
 To answer these questions I apply methods of quantatitive text analysis to all kinds of political text.